nicklockwood/iCarousel/README.md

 FAQ
 ------------

+    Q. Does iCarousel support Swift?
+    A. Yes, check out Swift Example and Swift3 Example projects.

     Q. I upgraded to the new version of iCarousel and it broke my project, how do I get the old one back?
     A. Every previous release of iCarousel is tagged as a separate download on github - look in the tags tab.